Differences

 +<code>net #() myground0(.\1 (n42), .rail(GND));.</code>

-+Using a "net" special device is consistent with use in gEDA, since ''gnd-1.sym'' is not meant to carry a "device" attribute.
-The additional "GND" node connects all gnd-1.sym instances, following the "net" logic, as intended.
++Following our translation, the additional "GND" node connects all gnd-1.sym instances, implementing the "net" logic, as intended.
 The name of the second port, "rail", is made up, for now.

 gnucap/user/netlist_import_and_export/geda.1744225360.txt.gz · Last modified: 2025/04/09 14:02 by felixs